We’ve spent most of this month reflecting on our impact and taking stock of what we do, how we do things and who is doing them.

-Later we had to present our work to a CEO of Accenture which was nerve racking.
-However it was a really good experience as we got to see her and ask her questions about what she does for a living.
+Later we had to present our work to the CEO of Accenture which was nerve-racking.
+However, it was a really good experience as we got to see her and ask her questions about what she does for a living.

 During the activity, we got to go upstairs on a tour we included going to the ‘innovation hub.’
 Inside were new inventions which haven’t been introduced to the UK yet.
-There was a new invention that was only known in America which they said that they loved it.
-There were other apps that involved to the police and how they could record identity information without having to write it all down.
+There was a new invention that was only known in America and they said that they loved it.
+Other apps involved the police and how they could record identity information without having to write it all down.

 This overall experience was interesting because we got to have an opportunity to look at jobs which many people thought were only for boys.
 It was very inspiring as well and it made me want to work there.

 All of this is due to the great support we have from STEM companies, like Accenture and Big Stemettes who get involved in the project and spend time with our girls – little Stemettes.
 Join our mailing list to be kept up-to-date on opportunities for you to inspire.